Top Five Things To Do in Cape Town, South Africa

 South Africa is very well known for its wine farms, which surround Cape Town by the dozen.
 Apart from sipping on extremely affordable wine, straight from the cellar, most wine farms offer stunning scenery and restaurants.
-Two of my favourite wine farms include De Grendal for it’s stunning view of Table Mountain and Babylonstoren for it’s glass house restaurant.
+Two of my favorite wine farms include De Grendal for its stunning view of Table Mountain and Babylonstoren for its glass house restaurant.

 4. Discover Natural Beauty at Kirstenbosch

-A city is only as good as it’s food and my favourite thing to do on a Saturday is visit one of the many weekend markets in and around the city.
-While the markets are plentiful in Cape Town,my favourite market of all time is found at the Biscuit Mill every Saturday.
+A city is only as good as it’s food and my favorite thing to do on a Saturday is visit one of the many weekend markets in and around the city.
+While the markets are plentiful in Cape Town,my favorite market of all time is found at the Biscuit Mill every Saturday.
 While the food is not ‘typically South African’, the vibe is awesome and the food delicious.
 Some of my best meals have come from here, and some of the best macaroons I have ever eaten can be found at a stall inside this Saturday market.

-- The best places to go out at night are definitely in and around the city centre, with well known streets for locals and foreigners to hang out at, including Kloof Street, Bree Street and Long Street.
+- The best places to go out at night are definitely in and around the city center, with well known streets for locals and foreigners to hang out at, including Kloof Street, Bree Street, and Long Street.

-- For some of the best hand made Beef Burgers and monstrous milkshakes, pop into Hudsons.
-The vibe is always pumping for happy hour, when you can pick a healthy sized cocktail on happy hour from 16:30 – 18:30.
+- For some of the best hand made Beef Burgers and monstrous milkshakes, pop into Hudsons at 69A Kloof St. The vibe is always pumping for happy hour, when you can pick a healthy sized cocktail on happy hour from 16:30 – 18:30.

 - No visit to Cape Town is complete without a scenic drive along the peninsula.
 My personal favorite drive is to Simons Town or even Cape Point, via the high level Boyes Drive Road, as it offers dramatic views of the sea and cliffs below.